-At the time of the annual inspection a survey was completed in order to determine the present surface water elevation of the CCR surface impoundment.
-Additionally, depth measurements from the water surface to the top of CCR/sediment were obtained in order to determine present depths/elevations.
+At the time of the annual inspection a survey was completed to determine the present surface water elevation of the CCR surface impoundment.
+Additionally, depth measurements from the water surface to the top of CCR/sediment were obtained to determine present depths/elevations.

-The historical information provided from WPL included an ash pond evaluation prepared for EDG by Miller Engineers & Scientists (2011) which included soil boring data in the area of the EDG North A-Pond, as well as the most recent topographic/bathymetric survey of the EDG North A-Pond completed by Cornerstone Surveying and Mapping (2016).
+The historical information provided from WPL included staff gauge water elevation data since the previous inspection, an ash pond evaluation prepared for EDG by Miller Engineers & Scientists (2011) which included soil boring data the North A-Pond, near EDG as well as the most recent topographic/bathymetric survey of the EDG North A-Pond completed by Cornerstone Surveying and Mapping (2016).
 Reviewing the information provided within the above mentioned documents, as well as the data collected during the annual inspection, the following minimum, maximum, and present depths and elevations were approximated for the impounded CCR and water:

-- At the time of the annual inspection, the water surface elevation of the EDG North A-Pond was surveyed to be 606.37 feet, 4.63 feet below the crests of the surrounding embankments of the CCR surface impoundment, which had an elevation of approximately 611 feet at the lowest point of the embankments. - At the time of the annual inspection, the water depths that were measured within the CCR surface impoundment varied between 0.40 feet and 1.75 feet. - From the water depth measurements at the time of the annual inspection, the elevation of the top of CCR/sediment that was measured varied between an elevation of 605.97 feet and 604.62 feet. - From the 2011 ash pond evaluation, soil borings installed along the north, west, and south embankments of the EDG North A-Pond encountered CCR from the ground surface to an average bottom elevation of approximately 588.
-The depth of the EDG North A-Pond varied between 605.97 feet and 604.62 feet.
-Comparing the results from the water depth measurements at the time of the annual inspection to the 2011 ash pond evaluation soil boring data, the deposition thickness varied between 17.97 feet and 16.62 feet.
+- At the time of the annual inspection, the water surface elevation of the EDG North A-Pond was surveyed to be 604.48 feet, 6.52 feet below the crests of the surrounding embankments of the CCR surface impoundment, which had an elevation of approximately 611 feet at the lowest point of the embankments. - At the time of the annual inspection, the water depths within the CCR surface impoundment were estimated to be approximately 1.0 feet or less.
+The water depths were unable to be accurately measured due to the significant reduction in the water elevation since the prior annual inspection.
+The reduction in the water elevation limited the ability to access the previously designated water depth measurement locations.

+- From the estimated water depths at the time of the annual inspection, the elevation of the top of CCR/sediment in the area where water was present was at an elevation of approximately 603.48 feet. - From staff gauge water surface elevation data provided by WPL since the previous annual inspection, the minimum water surface elevation within the EDG North A-Pond was recorded to be below 605.85 feet which is below the lowest readable elevation on the staff gauge.
+At the time of the annual inspection the water surface elevation was surveyed to be 604.48 feet.
+The maximum water surface elevation within the EDG North A-Pond was recorded to be 608.75 feet. - From the 2011 ash pond evaluation, soil borings installed along the north, west, and south embankments of the EDG North A-Pond encountered CCR from the ground surface to an average bottom elevation of approximately 588 feet.
+The depth of the EDG North A-Pond in the area where water was present was approximately 603.48 feet.
+Comparing the results from the water depth measurements at the time of the annual inspection to the 2011 ash pond evaluation soil boring data, the deposition thickness in the area where water was present was approximately 15.48 feet.